-What will you feel when you are the only guy surrounded by around 70 or so immensely gorgeous and stunningly beautiful ladies all of whom are achievers in their respective areas.
-Well let me confess I was bit intimidated being the only male attendee barring two other male speakers in the Sheroes Bangalore summit this year.
+What will you feel when you are the only guy surrounded by around 70 or so immensely gorgeous and stunningly beautiful ladies all of whom are achievers in their respective areas?
+Well, let me confess I was a bit intimidated being the only male attendee barring two other male speakers in the Sheroes Bangalore summit this year.
 All other men who were present on the occasion were either technicians or cameramen.

-If someone asks me to summarise the conference in one sentence, I will say it was the no nonsense summit that I have ever attended.
+If someone asks me to summarise the Sheroes conference in one sentence, I will say it was the no-nonsense summit that I have ever attended.
 Well to put it in correct perspective, let me confess that there were only two occasions that had made me uncomfortable but those were relatively insignificant incidents.
-At the outset, let me confess that I was expecting a lot of feminist myths to float around and was truly surprised to see only business being discussed there, apart from some real women issues that the industry needs to address in any case.
+At the outset, let me confess that I was expecting a lot of feminist myths to float around and was truly surprised to see the only business being discussed there, apart from some women issues that the industry needs to address in any case.

-The second incident happened from another male speaker Manav Subodh, Global Manager of Corporate Affairs group at Intel, when he mentioned about recent news of rape of a girl student in a Bangalore school and asked the attendees to create a business around that social cause (well, we understand that post trauma care is needed for victims) but what surprised me was that he spoke only about girl victims of rape.
+The second incident happened from another male speaker Manav Subodh, Global Manager of Corporate Affairs group at Intel. when he mentioned to Sheroes about the recent news of the rape of a girl student in a Bangalore school and asked the attendees to create a business around that social cause (well, we understand that post-trauma care is needed for victims) but what surprised me was that he spoke only about girl victims of rape.
 Surely, he tried to touch upon a subject that he didn’t completely know.
 He had surely not seen news like this where boys are raped by their female teachers –

 He also didn’t know that a 2007 WCD ministry survey on abuse of children found that it was the boys who were sexually abused more compared to girls and that survey was repeated afterwards.

 Men like Manav creating hype around a topic they don’t know, made me think if he too wanted to earn some brownie points from the ladies present there, but then he revealed his secret.
-He told that he was working in UN projects related to women empowerment.
-I understood that probably he was only the messenger of UN that wanted to create business around women related crimes in India.
+He told that he was working on UN projects related to women empowerment.
+I understood that probably he was a messenger of UN that wanted to create a business around women-related crimes in India.

 Two other names came to my mind, 1.
 Tarun Tejpal and 2.
 Khurshid Anwar.

 Thankfully this was not elaborated further and people present in the conference didn’t take this note as seriously as I have seen in any other conferences.
-Probably the audience knew the reality or they thought it was irrelevant.
-In any case this kind of slow poisoning our minds only create deep rooted gender discrimination against men and boys who are denied justice today.
+Probably the Sheroes audience knew the reality or they thought it was irrelevant.
+In any case, this kind of slow poisoning our minds only create deep-rooted gender discrimination against men and boys who are denied justice today.

 Other than these two small incidents of spreading misandry by the only two male speakers present, the conference only meant business, even when women issues were discussed.

-In any case, it was a well known fact to the CXOs present in the conference that in today’s knowledge economy where workforce is evolving continuously, corporate India can’t be biased to any gender.
+In any case, it was a well-known fact to the CXOs present in the conference that in today’s knowledge economy where the workforce is evolving continuously, corporate India can’t be biased to any gender.
 But this is what common people need to understand today.

-Earlier the day, the conference started in a very positive note with Sairee Chahal from Sheroes.in setting the right context for the day.
-She mentioned that in today’s technology based knowledge economy the jobs are evolving and that is very important for women as they are in care giving roles.
-She mentioned that only 5% women are in CXO roles and only 17% women are employed in corporate sector.
+Earlier the day, the Sheroes conference started on a very positive note with Sairee Chahal from Sheroes.in setting the right context for the day.
+She mentioned that in today’s technology-based knowledge economy the jobs are evolving and that is very important for women as they are in caregiving roles.
+She mentioned that only 5% of women are in CXO roles and only 17% of women are employed in the corporate sector.

-Well, even though it is individual’s decision to work or not work, we as a society can’t put the blame of women not working on so called patriarchy and Indian men.
+Well, even though it is an individual’s decision to work or not work, we as a society can’t put the blame of women not working on so-called patriarchy and Indian men.

 However, I will say this was one conference where such blame game was never attempted.
 These figures were taken at their face value and women were encouraged to come out and be successful entrepreneurs.

-The conference also had a business case presentation session by different start up entrepreneurs.
+The Sheroes conference also had a business case presentation session by different startup entrepreneurs.
 It was an amazing experience to hear out stories of how those women became successful without blaming patriarchy or men around them.

-In short, if I were not invited to attend this conference, I wouldn’t have known the real sheroes around us.
+In short, if I were not invited to attend these Sheroes meet, I wouldn’t have known the real Sheroes around us.
 They don’t appear in popular TV programs and so we think they don’t exist.
-The greedy women who represent women in all forums, in fact misrepresent women.
+The greedy women who represent women in all forums, in fact, misrepresent women.
 It is a new challenge to these sheroes to show the world what women empowerment really means and how that can be achieved without blaming men.
-I feel privileged to hear and meet so many extraordinary women who I thought never existed in modern feminist world.
+I feel privileged to hear and meet so many extraordinary women who I thought never existed in the modern feminist world.